Chryseus/D2R-Offline/readme.md

 0x1446C8:+0x270FC: ~ Brazilian *[ptBR]*
 ```

-_NOTE: The above patches are modifying the .text section of the game, for those that want to patch the .data section you can simply use Cheat Engine because the anti-cheating does not scan those areas for modified values._
+> _NOTE: The above patches are modifying the .text section of the game, for those that want to patch the .data section you can simply use Cheat Engine because the anti-cheating does not scan those areas for modified values._

-## Mutiplayer (tcp/ip)
-Want to test out multiplayer mode? feel free to join my (premature) server emulator at ~~`ferib.dev`~~ `d2rga.net` and come say hi!
-For those who are interested in the server emulation project, check it out at [d2rga.net](http://d2rga.net) for more info!

-Also, feel free to [donate money](https://github.com/sponsors/ferib) in case you made it this far, this will keep me motivated to work on Diablo2Resurrected related projects and to keep the server going, thanks!

-## Notices
+# Notices
 This repository is for educational purposes only.
 Please do not perform any of the above actions on the Game client.